 Students who are accepted to the school will be sent a detailed packing list before the start of each semester.

-The Mt.
-Bike Academy visits the best destinations in the world.
+The MTB Academy visits the best destinations in the world.
 Our unique model allows our student-athletes to form a distinct bond with their coaches, who are also their teachers and mentors.

-At the Mountain Bike Academy, our head coach is in charge of the athletic program.
+At the MTB Academy, our head coach is in charge of the athletic program.
 An emphasis is placed on goal setting and step-by-step progression.

 Students participate in non-biking workouts and build the skills they need to be all-around athletes.